 - AE loads design parameters, materials, into a generative design platform, such as Dreamcatcher or Grasshopper

-- AI BIM uses algorithms and reasoning to generate design options, as well as performance analysis for each of the designs
+- artificial intelligence BIM uses algorithms and reasoning to generate design options, as well as performance analysis for each of the designs

-- AE modifies goals and constraints for AI to come up with relevant solutions
+- AE modifies goals and constraints for artificial intelligence to come up with relevant solutions

-- AI learns algorithms and creates MR immersion options, and finally, 3D printed models to finalize the design process
+- artificial intelligence learns algorithms and creates MR immersion options, and finally, 3D printed models to finalize the design process

 AI 4D BIM Automation